sefakilic/tts/readme.md

 ## Usage

-To get the summary of a document, LSASummarization.jar file should be run.
+To get the summary of a document, run `LSASummarization.jar`.
-"LSASummarization.jar" file and "externalJars" directories should be in the same directory.
-Run following on command line:
+`LSASummarization.jar` and `externalJars` directory should be in the same directory.
+Run the following on command line:

     java -jar LSASummarization.jar <input-file> <output-file> <number-of-summary-sentences>